iNavFlight/inav-configurator/README.md

 The web edition is a browser build intended to run from HTTPS hosting such as GitHub Pages.

+Supported browsers:

+* Chromium-based desktop browsers with Web Serial, WebUSB, and Web Bluetooth available, such as recent Google Chrome, Microsoft Edge, and Opera

+Not supported for the full web edition feature set:

+* Firefox, Safari, Mobile browsers

 Build locally:

 1. Install dependencies with `yarn install`